Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Methodology

 \section{Methodology}

 We formulate radar-to-camera spatiotemporal calibration as a continuous-time batch estimation problem.
 In \Cref{sec:notation}, we describe the mathematical notation used throughout the paper.
-We choose to parameterize the smooth radar-camera trajectories using a continuous-time B-spline, and review the properties of this representation in \Cref{sec:b-splines}.
+We choose to parameterize the smooth radar-camera trajectories using continuous-time B-splines; we review the properties of this representation in \Cref{sec:b-splines}.
 In \Cref{sec:meas-models}, we derive our radar and camera measurement models.
 With the necessary preliminaries in place, we then define the full estimation problem in \Cref{sec:state}.